Law

 Confirmation Form

 In addition to the Enrollment Deposit(s), the online Confirmation Form ("Confirmation Form - Respond to Offer") must be completed in order to confirm your enrollment for the Fall term.
 This form is also used by the university to determine your initial status for state residency and student financial aid.
 You will receive instructions via email for accessing the confirmation form prior to your deposit deadline.
-Please note: the Confirmation Form is separate from the Cincinnati Law Intent to Enroll - First Choice Second Deposit form used in conjunction with the First-Choice Enrollment Deposit.

 Final Transcript